murry61/touchosc-reaktor-8steps/README.md

-## REAKTOR 8 STEPS SEQUENCER - TOUCHOSC TEMPLATES
+## REAKTOR 8 STEPS SEQUENCER - TouchOSC templates

 ### Description
 This repository contains a collection of Reaktor 8 STEPS Sequencer TouchOSC templates to use it as an external sequencer surface controller for your musical production setup.
-With it you can use your hands-on to play and control a BLOCKS REAKTOR 8 STEPS sequencer for your virtual instruments in your Ableton DAW or even with an external modular instrument using Ableton CV tools.
+With it you can use your hands-on to play and control a BLOCKS REAKTOR 8 STEPS sequencer for your virtual instruments in your DAW or even with an external modular instrument using Ableton CV tools.

 <div align="center">